Nonprofit-Open-Data-Collective/irs990efile/README.md

 #  [112] "SR-P06-T01-UNRLTD-ORGS-TAXABLE-PARTNERSHIP"
 ```

-The BUILD-LOG.txt will record progress (similar to what is printed in the console) and any errors that occur.
-Files archived in the HIST folder are useful for replication purposes (the index file used for the build, system settings, and the Rhistory file), and files in the FIX folder are logs of xpaths currently missing from the concordance file and fields that were supposed to be single values (part of one-to-one tables) but were returned as vectors.
-They are collapsed into single values to preserve the one-to-one table structures, so the logfile is just a record of the event for diagnostic purposes for package developers.
+- The BUILD-LOG.txt will record progress (similar to what is printed in the console) and any errors that occur.
+- Files archived in the HIST folder are useful for replication purposes (the index file used for the build, system settings, and the Rhistory file).
+- Files in the FIX folder are logs of xpaths currently missing from the concordance but encountered in XML files, and fields that were supposed to be single values (part of one-to-one tables) but were returned as vectors.
+They are collapsed into a quasi-JSON format in the CSV files so they can be stored in a single cell: "{AK};{MT};{NY}".

-## Location of the IRS Efile XML Docs
+The files in the FIX folder are mainly to help package developers track any schema changes that might impact existing variables or identify XML pathologies that break parsing routines.

+## XML Files on the 990 Data Commons

-The irs990efile package pulls XML 990 returns from the [Data Commons Data Lake](https://990data.givingtuesday.org/), an AWS S3 bucket that contains the full universe (as close as possible) of the efile returns that the IRS has released, along with clean and accurate index files describing the content.
+The irs990efile package pulls XML 990 returns from the [Giving Tuesday Data Lake](https://990data.givingtuesday.org/), an AWS S3 bucket that contains the full universe (as close as possible) of Efile 990 returns, along with clean and accurate index files.

 [Index Data Dictionary](https://acrobat.adobe.com/id/urn:aaid:sc:AP:f83b004b-7f77-4c8a-8d96-ea301721aabe)

-You can access Data Commons index files using the following functions:
+You can access index files using the following package functions:

 ```r
 index <- get_current_index_batch()  # the most recent batch of files added to the S3 bucket